 \textit{(2) Taxonomy Embedding.} The full nine-category error taxonomy (Section~\ref{sec:taxonomy}) is reproduced verbatim in the prompt, mapping directly to the error type codes expected in the output.
 Embedding the taxonomy ensures that the monitor's classification vocabulary is precisely aligned with our definitions, enabling programmatic parsing of the output and direct comparability across experiments.

 \textit{(3) Structured Input Format.} The monitor receives a JSON-formatted input comprising the original problem statement, optional background context, and an ordered list of reasoning steps up to and including the current step under evaluation.
 Providing the full prior context as a structured list enables the monitor to detect cross-step anomalies such as Inconsistency (2c) and Goal Deviation (3b), which cannot be identified from the current step alone.
 Hence, we need to replace ``{input}'' in Prompt 1 with a JSON-formatted string containing the problem, context, and thought chain up to the current step being evaluated.
 This design choice also standardizes the input format and reduces ambiguity in how the monitor should interpret the reasoning history.

 \textit{(4) Structured Output Format.} The monitor is required to respond exclusively in a fixed JSON schema containing the five fields described in Section~\ref{sec:system_architecture}, including the safety flag, error type, confidence score, error location, and explanation.
-Enforcing structured output eliminates the need for post-hoc natural-language parsing and ensures that the error location field contains a verbatim quote from the input text---a design choice that provides precise, auditable localization.
+Enforcing structured output eliminates the need for post-hoc natural-language parsing and ensures that the error location field contains a verbatim quote from the input text--a design choice that provides precise, auditable localization.

 \textit{(5) Calibration Rules.} Two explicit behavioral constraints are included to reduce false positives.
 First, the monitor is instructed to evaluate \emph{only the current step}, not to re-audit prior steps already verified.
 This enforces per-step granularity and prevents duplicate annotations.
 Second, the monitor is directed not to flag speculative language, hypotheses, or self-questioning (e.g., ``\textit{Maybe X is true}'' or ``\textit{Is Y possible?}'') as errors, recognizing that exploratory uncertainty is a legitimate and beneficial feature of extended reasoning chains.
 Only statements presented as definitive conclusions are subject to error classification.